ploetz-zeller/symbio-documentation/docs/admin/services/intrafind-connector/consoleapplication.md

 #####  "Crawling session is already running"

-Another full-fetch was started while a previously started is still running.
+Another full-fetch was started while a previously started one is still running.
 There is only one full-fetch per Symbio-tenant allowed.

 ##### "Starting a crawl session, but no valid SymbioUrl or ApiToken given"